Lloyd Corrigan: Acting (1925-1927, 1939-1966)

 In 1959, Corrigan was cast as John Jenkins, with Anne Baxter as Ellie Jenkins, in the episode "A Race to Cincinnati" of the NBC Western series, Riverboat, starring Darren McGavin and Burt Reynolds.
 In the story line, three ruthless men try to prevent a peach farmer from getting his crop to market so that he cannot make the last payment on his valuable land, which he will otherwise forfeit.

 Corrigan appeared twice on the syndicated Western anthology series, Death Valley Days.
 He was cast as the lucky hobo Carl Herman in the 1960 episode, "Money to Burn".
 Helen Kleeb played a recipient of Herman's largess.
 Paul Sorensen and William Boyett played the thieves whose $50,000 Herman found and gave away.
 In 1962, Corrigan played Dorsey Bilger, the bearer of tall tales in Totem, Idaho, in the 1962 episode, "A Sponge Full of Vinegar".
 In the story line, the townspeople have begun to tire of Bilger's stories.
 The episode also featured Chris Alcaide as Charlie Winslow and Paul Birch as Sheriff Lick.

 From 1960 to 1961, Corrigan appeared as a series regular, Uncle Charlie, in the NBC sitcom Happy.
-He made guest appearances on CBS's Perry Mason in 1962 as Rudy in "The Case of the Dodging Domino," in 1963 as land financier and murderer Harvey Forrest in "The Case of the Decadent Dean," and in 1965 as attorney Gerald Shore in "The Case of the Careless Kitten".
+He made guest appearances on CBS's Perry Mason in 1962 as Rudy in "The Case of the Dodging Domino," in 1963 as land financier/murderer Harvey Forrest in "The Case of the Decadent Dean," and in 1965 as attorney Gerald Shore in "The Case of the Careless Kitten".
 In 1963, Corrigan portrayed Captain Rembrandt Van Creel in "The Day of the Flying Dutchman" on ABC's Western series, The Travels of Jaimie McPheeters, starring child actor Kurt Russell.
 Dehl Berti portrayed the Indian, Little Buffalo.
 From 1965 to 1966, Corrigan appeared in the NBC TV sitcom Hank as Professor McKillup.